Women in the patristic age: Ecclesiastical roles

 Throughout the Patristic age, women held a variety of positions in Church office and performed ecclesiastical duties.
 Despite recurrent opposition of women in office by various Councils and Church fathers like Tertullian, women were influential in shaping the hierarchy of Christianity.

 By the end of the 6th century, the Church officially recognized three orders of women: deaconesses, widows and virgins.
 The surviving evidence also suggests the existence of female presbyters and even bishops, the extent of which is unclear because of the scarcity of remaining records.

 Deaconesses

 In the Eastern Church, women were being ordained as deaconesses from the 3rd century to at least the 7th century, from Armenia to Gaul.
-By the 3rd century, the office of deaconesses was well attested by the Didascalia Apostolorum.
+By the 3rd century, the office of deaconess was well attested by the Didascalia Apostolorum.
 The office was further classified in the Council of Nicaea as well as the Apostolic Constitutions of the 4th century in which the ordination ceremony for the deaconess is outlined, confirming its place as an order supported by the Church.
 Evidence for female deacons in the West emerges in the 5th century but few inscriptions survive as a result of several synods’ efforts to eliminate them.

 The female diaconate in the West certainly existed, though was not widely accepted.
 Moreover, it was subject to local interpretations and was often confused with the order of widows.
 Although the role of the deaconess was liturgical in nature, it remained limited to duties considered improper for a male to perform, such as instructing women, assisting women in disrobing and anointing their body in the holy rite of baptism.

 Widows and Virgins

 By the early 3rd century, the qualification for the office of widows was well established and its duties were clearly outlined in various Church Orders.
 Some inscriptions, such as The Apostolic Tradition reveal that widows were to be ecclesiastically enrolled, but not ordained.
 Others, like the Testamentum Domini explicitly state that widows were to have an ordained office, with duties surpassing the usual service of prayer.

 Regardless of the status they were granted, the Church irrefutably held widows in high esteem.
 In contrast, virgins were not considered church offices, nor were they appointed by ordination.
 In some areas however, they were considered members of the clergy and part of the ecclesiastical order, like those of Tertullian’s Carthage and other African congregations.